Wonder Woman, and the traditional gender division in superhero films.

 Source: Wil Stewart

 Those roles may be matched our grandparent’s society.
 But in this ‘modern’ society we should start to adapt these gender roles to their diverse reality.
-It is possible, take Axe (Lynx) the deodorant brand, which in their latest campaign redefined masculinity, and made the whole advert experience more personal.
-Or the British actor Eddie Redmayne, who in the last film of Harry Potter shows a different version of what maleness means, a very sensitive character.
-This is a good example of how the Hollywood industry should refocus their future projects to show the true diversity of expressing masculinity and femininity.
+It is possible.
+Take Axe (Lynx) the deodorant brand, which in their latest campaign redefined masculinity, and made the whole advert experience more personal.
+Or the British actor Eddie Redmayne, who in the lastest Harry Potter shows a different version of what masculinity is.
+He is a very sensitive character.
+This is a good example of how Hollywood should refocus its future projects to show the true diversity of masculinity and femininity.

 By Oier Sola Bilbao